Bindu987/vegetable-image-classification/README.md

 ---

-## 📄 License

-This project is for academic purposes.
-If you wish to reuse or adapt it, please credit the authors.
+## This project is for academic purposes.

 ---